-Project sponsors may be cities, counties, towns, or tribes.
+Project sponsors may be cities, counties, or Indian tribes.
 Funds for local government project construction are provided by the FHWA with matching funds provided by the sponsor.
 Usually no state funds are involved.

-The construction for all local government projects is administered by ADOT or by the LPA through Self-Administration (SA) and/or Certification Acceptance Program (CA).
+The construction for all local government projects is administered by ADOT or by the local public agency through Self-Administration (SA) and/or Certification Acceptance Program (CA).
 The CA Program sets forth the policies to be used by ADOT in the administration of projects financed with federal aid highway funds.
 An "A", "T" or "D" after the parentheses in the federal aid project number identifies CA Program projects.
-There are currently eight CA agencies within the State of Arizona, these agencies include: Maricopa County Department of Transportation, Pima County Transportation Department, City of Tucson, City of Phoenix, City of Scottsdale, City of Tempe, City of Chandler and City of Mesa.